myt-mthn/ROS2-Tutorials/DAY-05/README.md

 You should see:

-The client sends a goal
+- The client sends a goal

-The server publishes periodic feedback
+- The server publishes periodic feedback

-The server returns the final result
+- The server returns the final result

+Everything is described in detail inside the Manual 1 and Manual 2 PDFs.
+Follow the PDFs step-by-step for a complete beginner-friendly ROS2 service experience.